CURRENT RESEARCH PROJECTS:

 Abalone are sensitive to the negative developmental impacts of ocean acidification which is an important consequence of global climate change.
 We seek to discover the physiological mechanisms that mediate sensitivity to acidification.
 We also seek to discover genetic variation within and among populations that may contribute to variable tolerance to the impacts of acidification – this is important for evaluating their ability to evolve and adapt to climate change.
 We are developing genomics resources for research and conservation.
-We are sequencing a reference transcriptome for red abalone (Haliotis rufescens).
-This effort is in partnership with Andrew Severin (Iowa State U.) whose group is sequencing and assembling a reference genome for red abalone (as well as reference genomes for pink, green, black, and white abalone species).
+We sequenced a reference transcriptome for red abalone (Haliotis rufescens).
+This effort is in partnership with Andrew Severin (Iowa State U.) where we sequenced and assembled a reference genome for red abalone (as well as reference genomes for pink, green, black, and white abalone species).
 Experiments on the impacts of acidification and diet on growth and development are in collaboration with Laura Rogers-Bennett, Eric Sanford, Brian Gaylord, and Tessa Hill (UC Davis, Bodega Marine Laboratory), and Doug Bush and Dan Swezey (The Cultured Abalone Farm).
 We have are also examining red abalone landscape genomics, including populations sampled from across the mosaic of habitats that spans their range from Mexico through California to Oregon.
 Here is a video clip of the Al Jazeera reporting on our red abalone work.
+Whitehead lab personnel involvement includes Sara Boles, and Joanna Griffiths.

 Mangrove killifish genomics: comparing genomic responses to life out of water

 Mangrove killifish (Kryptolebias marmoratus) are strange and cool animals: they are the only vertebrate species that is capable of simultaneous self-fertilization, AND they can survive up to 3 months out of water (they are amphibious)!
 However this ability to survive out of water varies quite a bit among genotypes.
 In collaboration with Patricia Wright’s group (University of Guelph) we are studying the physiological and gene regulatory mechanisms that enable this amazing ability to survive out of water, and we are comparing these responses across genotypes that vary in their ability to do this.
 The transcriptomics work is being led by Yunwei Dong (Xiamen University), who was a visiting scholar from China who spent his sabbatical in the Whitehead lab.